Battle of the Buffet

 The "Battle of the Buffet", also known as "Pizzagate", was a Premier League match played between Manchester United and Arsenal at Old Trafford, Manchester, on 24 October 2004.
 Arsenal dictated much of the early play and created several openings, but as the game progressed Manchester United threatened.
 The home team were awarded a penalty in the 73rd minute, when Wayne Rooney was deemed to have been fouled by Sol Campbell.
 Ruud van Nistelrooy converted the penalty kick; Rooney also scored late in the game, making the score 2–0.
 The result ended Arsenal's record-breaking 49-match unbeaten run.
 Many Arsenal fans were disgruntled, for they believed Rooney had dived and the penalty should not have been given.

 In the tunnel after the match, tempers boiled over between staff of both clubs, and amid the brawl, a slice of pizza was thrown at Manchester United manager Sir Alex Ferguson.
-Former Arsenal midfielder Cesc Fàbregas, then 17 years old, was reported to be the culprit, which he admitted in 2017.
+Arsenal midfielder Cesc Fàbregas, then 17 years old, was reported to be the culprit, which he admitted in 2017.
 Arsenal manager Arsène Wenger was furious in his post-match briefing, criticising referee Mike Riley for his performance and describing Van Nistelrooy as a cheat.
 His comments were investigated by The Football Association, who later fined him £15,000 for improper conduct.
 Van Nistelrooy was retroactively banned for three matches, for a challenge on Ashley Cole that was missed by Riley.

 The result was pivotal in the league season and in the rivalry between the two clubs.
 Arsenal's form suffered as a result; having entered the match as league leaders, they found themselves five points behind Chelsea in December.
 Manchester United struggled for consistency and finished behind Arsenal in third.
 Both clubs later met each other in the League Cup quarter-finals and the FA Cup final.
 Ferguson, following his retirement in 2013, said that he considered the "Battle of the Buffet" to be a watershed moment for Wenger, as it disorientated his management and put a strain on their relationship.